All HTTP header fields of the response.

-X-Foo, the dictionary’s key will be
+X-Foo, the dictionary’s key is be

-X-foo, but the value will taken from the
+X-foo, but the value comes from the

 Prior to OS X v10.7 and iOS 5, canonicalization occurred for all header fields.
 The case-preserving dictionary was first introduced in OS X v10.7.2 and iOS 5.